lkwate/lkwate.github.io/_pages/about.md

 I finished the first year of my Master's Degree working as a Research Intern at [IBM Research Europe, Zurich](https://www.zurich.ibm.com/) under [Dr. Matteo Manica](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-TTE) and [Teodoro Laino](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-TEO).
 I worked on exploiting the expressivity of context-based language representation models to discover active sites on proteins in an unsupervised manner [ACS Spring 2022, paper](https://research.ibm.com/publications/identification-of-enzymatic-active-sites-with-unsupervised-language-modelling--1).
 More precisely, we trained Transformer-based models with the self-supervised learning task mask language modelling on the string representation of bio-catalyzed enzymatic reactions, and probe the attention matrix of an embedded enzymatic reaction to extract active sites of the enzyme involved in the reaction.
 The results were validated using an overlap-based metric and an energy-based comparison provided by docking simulations.

-I hold a Bachelor's Degree equivalent in Computer Engineering from the [The National Advance School of Engineering of Yaounde, Cameroon]()
+I hold a Bachelor's Degree equivalent in Computer Engineering from the [The National Advanced School of Engineering of Yaounde, Cameroon](https://www.polytechnique.cm/)

 Thesis
 ======